Now even the biggest landlubbers are inspired to set sail. Ahoy there!

-Hornblower and the rest of the men under his command are recaptured by the French after the ship they've commandeered sinks.
+- Hornblower and the rest of the men under his command are recaptured by the French after the ship they've commandeered sinks.
 The Indefatigable is sighted on the horizon, but the French ship is much faster.
 So what does Hornblower do?
 He lights the ship on fire.
 And then refuses to take credit for it as a self-inflicted punishment for losing the French ship.

-Volunteering to help Spaniards save their men, then not going back with the British.
+- Volunteering to help Spaniards save their men, then not going back with the British.
 To make up for it, he is set free by an order personally signed by the Prime Minister of Spain.

-Beat To Quarters/The happy return: Both encounters with the Natividad.
+- Beat To Quarters/The happy return: Both encounters with the Natividad.

-First time, he takes the ship in a surprise boarding attack at night.
+- First time, he takes the ship in a surprise boarding attack at night.
 The Spanish/native crew, who hasn't seen a serious fight in decades, is overwhelmed in minutes.

-Second time, an open battle, spread over two days, between the 28-gun Lydia and the 44-gun Natividad.
+- Second time, an open battle, spread over two days, between the 36-gun Lydia and the 50-gun Natividad.
 After the first round, both ships, severely damaged, drift apart.
 Within one day, Hornblower has his ship fit for battle again and by anticipating his opponent's thinking, manages to find the other ship again.
 Then, as the Lydia has to be pulled into battle by her boats in a dead calm and under fire, he has his crew dance the hornpipe to keep morale up.
 Once they are close enough to return fire, the ''Natividad'' is sunk within an hour.

-Earlier, Hornblower having the Sutherland tow the flagship Pluto out of danger, in the middle of a storm that had just dismasted the Pluto.
+- Hornblower having the Sutherland tow the flagship Pluto out of danger, in the middle of a storm that had just dismasted the Pluto.

-Flying Colours: Hornblower, Brown, and Bush's escape from the French.
+- Flying Colours: Hornblower, Brown, and Bush's escape from the French.
 In the snow.
 At night.
 And Bush is an invalid at the time.
 Later they sneak out of France by recapturing a British ship from the French.

-Hotspur: The chase with the frigate Loire.
+- Hotspur: The chase with the frigate Loire.
 Hornblower manages to pull off more than one Batman Gambit against the French captain without ever having met the man—all he has to do is observe the Loire's maneuvers.
 He even puts the huge warship in a defenseless position at one point so that his little sloop can fire a broadside unopposed!

-In "The Duel/The Even Chance", Horatio tossing the compass over the side of the jollyboat after the Marie Galante has sunk, the jollyboat taken by the French, and a gun pointed at him by their captain.
+- In "The Even Chance", Horatio tossing the compass over the side of the jollyboat after the Marie Galante has sunk, the jollyboat taken by the French, and a gun pointed at him by their captain.
 It's treated as an in-universe one by the sailors once they get back to the Indy and immediately start recounting the moment.

 Horatio: Fish for it.

-Hornblower's examination for lieutenant in "The Fire Ships" starting from the time the examining board takes note of the cannon shot.
-Climbing on a wooden ship full of fire and steering it away from your home ship more than makes up for his utter failure at the hypothetical problem posed to him in the actual exam.
+- Hornblower's examination for lieutenant in "The Fire Ships" starting from the time the examining board takes note of the cannon shot.
+Climbing on a wooden ship full of fire and steering it away from his home ship more than makes up for his utter failure at the hypothetical problem posed to him in the actual exam.